saurabhpro/JAVA/JavaCon/Interfaces/README.md

 In Java 8, interfaces can contain implemented methods, static methods, and the so-called "default" methods (which the implementing classes do not need to override).

-In my (probably naive) view, there was no need to violate interfaces like this.
+In Interface (probably naive) view, there was no need to violate interfaces like this.
 Interfaces have always been a contract you must fulfill, and this is a very simple and pure concept.
 Now it is a mix of several things.
-In my opinion:
+In Interface opinion:

 	1.	static methods do not belong to interfaces.
 They belong to utility classes.
 	2.	"default" methods shouldn't have been allowed in interfaces at all.
 You could always use an abstract class for this purpose.